Watch Video

 High CQ enables us to regain that control.
 It helps us pause, recalibrate, and communicate with composure, even when work feels overwhelming.
 Without these skills, our stress can escalate - like when I’m firefighting at work and hit with one too many passive-aggressive emojis in Teams (yes, I’ve been tempted to scream in a meeting pod too).

 Distress isn’t just unpleasant.
 It impacts our performance, collaboration, and well-being.
-Understanding and applying High CQ tactics can help you release the pressure and regain mental clarity.
-It transforms how we react, making us less likely to let stress build up into bigger problems.
+Understanding and applying High CQ tactics can help us release pressure and regain mental clarity.
+It transforms how we react, making us less likely to let stress build up into a bigger issue that it needs to be.

 Heading 1